otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 specification.

-If the server returns more than one prekey server in its list of items, anyone should be possible to use.
-All prekey servers exposed by an XMPP server has to share the same storage.
+If the server returns more than one prekey server in its list of items, anyone should be able to use it.
+All prekey servers exposed by an XMPP server have to share the same storage.
 Thus, a client should randomly choose one of the returned prekey servers to connect to, in order to distribute load for the server.

 ### Publishing Prekey Values to the Server